Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Am I Eligible? — Complete Checklist

-You must meet all of the following criteria.
+You must meet all of the following.
 A single unmet condition makes you ineligible — check every point carefully before applying.

 • You are 35 years old or under when you apply — exceptions: Masters by Research / PhD applicants under 50, HK/BNO passport holders

-• You are physically inside Australia when you lodge the application (not in immigration clearance)
+• You are physically inside Australia when you lodge (not in immigration clearance)

-• You currently hold a Student Visa (Subclass 500), OR Bridging Visa A/B if your student visa was held within the last 6 months
+• You currently hold a Student Visa (Subclass 500), or a Bridging Visa A/B where your student visa was held within the last 6 months

-• You completed your CRICOS-registered course within the last 6 months of the application date — late applications are not accepted
+• You completed your CRICOS-registered course within the last 6 months of applying — late applications are not accepted

-• Your qualification is a degree level or above from a CRICOS-registered Australian institution (for Post-Higher Education Work stream)
+• Your qualification is degree level or above from a CRICOS-registered Australian institution (Post-Higher Education Work stream)

-• You meet the English language requirement — IELTS 6.5 / PTE 57 or equivalent, taken within 12 months of application (for tests taken on or after 7 August 2025)
+• You meet the English requirement — IELTS 6.5 / PTE 57 or equivalent, taken within 12 months of application (for tests on or after 7 August 2025)

 • You meet health and character requirements — AFP police check and health examination if required